Bryce Harper’s New Contract With Phillies Worth Reported $330M

 — Sports Illustrated (@SInow) February 28, 2019

 For weeks, the baseball community has been playing a guessing game as to where the star right-fielder would go.
+Early in the running, the Chicago White Sox were reportedly in the mix, but instead they went with another big-money free agent, Manny Machado.
+This meant that Harper, formerly of the Washington Nationals, would likely remain in the National League for the entirety of his career.

+Bryce Harper was the NL Rookie of the Year in 2012, the NL MVP in 2015, and has been named six times to the NL All-Star team.
+His 2018 numbers were not on-par with his breakout rookie season, but he still managed to put up an impressive 34 home runs and rank ninth in on-base percentage, according to Sports Illustrated.
+And though his 2018 slash line (.249/.393/.496) isn’t particularly impressive, he still has a career slash line of.279/.388/.512.

 This is a developing story.
 More news about the Bryce Harper deal will be provided as it becomes available.